 There’s something deep inside people that responds to Holmes.
 He has a genuine sense of natural justice.
 A sense of honor.
 People wish that he did exist.
 They feel somehow that society would be a safer place if he did.
 He is what we would like our leaders to be.
 Someone whom you trust who will never have feet of clay.
 Never going to be caught out.
 Whatever else changed in the world we would feel he would always remain as the fixed point.”
 Michael Cox, Producer of Granada TV’s Sherlock Holmes.

-Happy birthday Mr Holmes!
 What’s in a birthday?
-In this case, a role model whose being so far touches three centuries.
-After learning of the many police departments worldwide that had adopted the teachings of his ‘paper detective’, Arthur Conan Doyle wrote, “Many of the great lessons of life are to be learned in the pages of the novelist.”
+In this case, he is a role model, a modern knight, the great detective whose being so far touches three centuries.
+After learning of the many police departments worldwide that had adopted the teachings of his ‘paper detective’, Arthur Conan Doyle wrote, “I understand that in several countries some change has been made in police procedure on account of these stories.
+It is all very well to sneer at the paper detective, but a principle is a principle, whether in fiction or in fact.
+Many of the great lessons of life are to be learned in the pages of the novelist.”

 But 6 January?
 Four years after Dr Doyle’s death, in 1934, Christopher Morley founded the Baker Street Irregulars in New York City and began celebrating Sherlock Holmes’s birthday.
 At the same time, in London, the Sherlock Holmes Society was preparing their own toasts to the Great Detective.
 Morley rushed to place the BSI’s birthday party ahead of the SHS by one week, thereby winning for the Irregulars the distinction as the first Sherlock Holmes Society.
-Today, both societies share the joyous celebration as friends across the pond.
+Today, both societies share the joyous celebration in their own way, as friends across the pond.

 In The Saturday Review of Literature, Morley wrote that he had consulted an astrologer and combined this with his own knowledge of Sherlock Holmes to find 6 January 1854 as his birthday.
 Part of his reasoning was that Sherlock Holmes quoted Shakespeare’s Twelfth Night in the canon of Doyle’s stories.
 Possibly the fact that Morley’s brother shared the same birthdate might have had something to do with his quick decision.
 The whole thing was rather rushed and tied to the instatement of the Baker Street Irregulars as the premier Sherlockian organisation.